168 people are interested

-As a Community Education intern, you will work with the Executive Director on regional-reaching initiatives to increase public understanding of a wide range of mental health conditions, their causes and what can be done to address them or prevent them.
-T his position is ideal for those interested in pursuing careers in training, campaign management and communication.
+As a Community Education intern/volunteer you will work with the Executive Director on regional-reaching initiatives to increase public understanding of a wide range of mental health conditions, their causes and what can be done to address them or prevent them.
+T his position is ideal for those interested in pursuing careers in political advocacy (specifically with diversity and inclusion), campaign management and communication.

-So what can the Community Education Intern expect to do?
+So what can the Community Education Volunteer/Intern expect to do?

 Writing - Having great information is one thing, but it’s no good unless it can be communicated clearly and effectively across a range of media.

 Web Updates - Since the internet is the primary way that people get health information, it’s important that the information Mental Health America of Greater Dallas has on its website is current, visually appealing and search engine optimized so it can be found easily.